 Mrs. Brinkman is looking forward to another great year with Scoggins Band students and families and making music with the Seahawk community.
 Mrs. Brinkman holds professional affiliations with Texas Music Educators Association, Texas Bandmasters Association, Mu Phi Epsilon, and the Texas Flute Society.

-Michael Crawford serves as Director of Percussion for Independence High School and all associated middle
+Mr. Jennings-Director of Percussion for Independence High School Cluster

-schools.
-His duties include instructing the IHS Drumline and percussion ensembles, teaching beginning percussionists, and assisting with all band percussive needs.
+Josh Jennings serves as Director of Percussion for Independence High School and all feeder middle schools.
+His duties include instructing the IHS Drumline and percussion ensembles, teaching beginning percussionists, and assisting with all wind band percussive needs.

 Before teaching at IHS, Mr. Jennings served as Percussion Director for MacArthur HS in Irving ISD and Vandeventer MS in Frisco ISD where he also assisted with the coordination of the Liberty HS Percussion program.
 Prior to his work in Frisco, Mr. Jennings worked as a private lesson instructor and percussion assistant at several schools in the D/FW Metroplex; most notably Newman Smith HS in Carrollton and Marcus HS in Flower Mound.
 For a number of years, Mr. Jennings was a consultant for the drumline and Brazilian ensembles at the University of Texas at Arlington.
 Over the past decade, several of Mr. Jennings’ students have gone on to make the Texas UIL All-State Band, major in music at the top institutions in the US, perform in Drum Corps International, and have become professional music educators and performers of their own.